 Antibe's subsidiary, Citagenix, is a leading promoter and distributor of tissue regenerative products addressing the oral craniofacial ("OCF") market in Canada and internationally.
+Citagenix has grown a comprehensive portfolio of high-quality, branded biologics and medical devices that promote bone regeneration.
+Citagenix is active in 15 countries, operating in Canada through its direct sales teams, and internationally via a network of distributor partnerships.
 Antibe believes that the field of regenerative medicine offers attractive growth opportunities while at the same time providing product diversification to the Company.
 Antibe is pursuing a global growth strategy for Citagenix that leverages its key strengths:

-- Leading Source of Knowledge.
+• Leading Source of Knowledge.
 Since its inception in 1997, Citagenix has grown to become an important source of medical device knowledge for oral surgeons in Canada.
-This is a key aspect of Citagenix's offering to customers and directly supports its ability to effectively compete and differentiate itself in the marketplace. - Growing Portfolio of Products and Brands.
-Its comprehensive portfolio of bone graft substitutes and barrier membranes addresses dental bone regeneration and grafting for functional, cosmetic and aesthetic results.
-Citagenix continues to source high-quality biologics and has a track record of building successful brands. - Expanding Distribution Network.
-Citagenix sells its product portfolio internationally via 15+ distribution partners across the globe.
-Citagenix is building its global market share by partnering with committed resellers to enter markets without the high cost of a direct sales force.
-In addition, It is currently evaluating strategic alternatives to build its market share in the United States via potential acquisitions and strategic partnerships.
+This is a key aspect of Citagenix's offering to customers and directly supports its ability to effectively compete and differentiate itself in the marketplace.

+- Growing Portfolio of Products and Brands.
+Citagenix has, through licensing and distribution arrangements, assembled a comprehensive portfolio of bone graft substitutes and barrier membranes that address dental bone regeneration and grafting for functional, cosmetic and aesthetic results.
+Citagenix continues to source high-quality biologics and has a track record of building successful brands (such as Raptos®).
+Citagenix's instrument business is the result of an earlier purchase of assets from a company in receivership and is a German manufacturer and distributor of high quality surgical instruments. - Expanding Distribution Network.
+Citagenix sells its product portfolio internationally through distribution partners.
+Citagenix plans to build its global market share by partnering with committed resellers to enter markets without the high cost of a direct sales force.